MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 * Before setting up the connection to the cloud migration, ensure that at least one user in the system that has *SUPER* permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 * Configuring the cloud environment will have no impact on any users or data in your on-premises solution.

-To begin configuring the connection, navigate to the assisted setup page and launch the **Cloud Migration Setup** assisted setup guide.
+To begin configuring the connection, navigate to the assisted setup page and launch the **Set up Cloud Migration** assisted setup guide.
 If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises, the same setup guide is also available in your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.

 ### The "Set up Cloud Migration" assisted setup guide

-When you choose the **Set up Cloud Migration** assisted setup, it launches the **Setup Cloud Migration** guide, which consists of up to six pages that take you through the process of connecting your solution to the Business Central online tenant.
+When you choose the **Set up Cloud Migration** assisted setup, it launches the **Data Migration Setup** guide, which consists of up to six pages that take you through the process of connecting your solution to the Business Central online tenant.

 1. Welcome and Consent page